hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/README.md

 *3.* Enter the details for the new Event:

   * *Short Code* - This mandatory field is the reference by which we'll identify and call the Event.
 Short Codes are always unique.
+This mandatory field is used when representing the Event in [Cloud Code](/Documentation/Configurator/Cloud Code.md).
-  * *Name* - This mandatory field is used when representing the Event in the Test Harness as well as [Cloud Code](/Documentation/Configurator/Cloud Code.md).
+  * *Name* - This mandatory field is used when representing the Event in the Test Harness.
   * *Description* - This mandatory field is used to display what the Event is used for.
 You can use this field for your own benefit by entering a description of the Event's purpose.

 *4.* To add an *Attribute* to the Event, under *Attributes*, click *Add*.